-- 1. Children who are looked after or previously looked after (see definition below) - 2.
-Children living in the academy's defined catchment area.
-A catchment map is available to view on the academy's website. - 3.
-Children with a sibling attending the school at the time of admission (see definition below) - 4.
-Where the parent or carer worship at a Church of England church or another Christian church that is a member of Churches Together in England.
+- 1. Looked after children and previously looked after children (see definition below) - 2.
+Children who have a sibling attending the school at the time of admission. - 3.
+Families where the parent/carer worship at a Church of England church, or another Christian church that is a member of 'Churches Together in England'.
 In event of oversubscription within this category the following criteria will apply: - (a) whether the applicant is 'at the heart of the church' a regular, committed worshipper, who has worshiped at least once a month, for 24 months prior to the date of application (including week-day worship) please refer to paragraph below on measurement of attendance. - (b) Whether the applicant is 'attached to the church' a regular, but not frequent worshipper.
-Someone who has worship at least 4 times a year, for 24 months prior to the date of application (including week-day worship) - 5.
-Any other child.
+Someone who has worship at least 4 times a year, for 24 months prior to the date of application (including week-day worship) please refer to paragraph below on measurement of attendance. - 4.
+Children living nearest to the academy at the time of admission.

-Measurement of Attendance:
+Measurement of Attendance

-In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship"
+In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship, has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church, or in relation to those of other faiths, relevant place of worship, or alternative premises have been available for public worship"